ld4l-labs/bibliotek-o/doc/admin/crm-checklist.md

 * Site
   * Copy `bibliotek-o.owl` as `ontology.owl` to the appropriate subdirectory of `/site/`, and the generated `/doc/lode/ontology.html` file to the same directory.
-  * Update the bibliotek-o.org home page, if necessary.
+  * Update the bibliotek-o.org home page `/site/index.html`, if necessary.

 ## Release tasks